-New study examines the factors underlying suicides in the Army National GuardFebruary 22nd, 2013 in Psychology & Psychiatry /
+New study examines the factors underlying suicides in the Army National GuardFebruary 22, 2013 in Medicine & Health / Psychology & Psychiatry

 Studies report that since 2004, suicides rates in the U.S. Army have been on the rise.
 While researchers debate the cause, a new study finds that among suicide cases from 2007 – 2010, young white males were more at risk than any other demographic.
 This study, out today, will be published in Armed Forces & Society, a SAGE journal published on behalf of the Inter-University Seminar on Armed Forces and Society.